 - Southern Association of Colleges and Schools (AL, FL, GA, KY, LA, MS, NC, SC, TN, TX, VA)

 How do I find out if an institution is accredited by appropriate agencies?

 Colleges and universities list their regional and national accreditation status on their Websites.
 If you have any doubts, contact the accrediting agencies listed above, others that are listed on the college’s website, or a state department of education.

 Are online institutions subject to the same accreditation standards as other institutions?

 Not necessarily – and here the issue of accreditation gets a little confusing.
-StraighterLine provides high-quality college courses that earn credits that can be transferred to many American colleges.
+StraighterLine provides high-quality online classes that earn credits that can be transferred to colleges.
 However StraighterLine itself is not accredited, because accreditors will not review individual courses, only full degree programs.

 Are certification and college accreditation the same thing?

 No. College accreditation pertains to the school.
 Certification means that you have passed an exam or met other requirements that certify you to practice a trade or profession.
 Certification testing is usually overseen by state or regional agencies.
 Example: To become a licensed massage therapist in Missouri, you have to meet the requirements of the Missouri State Board of Therapeutic Massage.